 Recommendation of Cornwall Conservation Commission:

-The CCC applauds the applicants for reaching out to the CCC and Vermont Fish & Wildlife for guidance in the responsible development of the building site in terms of natural resource conservation. provides
+The CCC applauds the applicants for reaching out to the CCC and Vermont Fish & Wildlife for guidance in the responsible development of the building site in terms of natural resource conservation.

+The clear cutting of trees and shrubs has left a large open area between the homestead location and the nearby riparian corridor that provides connectivity habitat for wildlife.
+We encourage the landowners to make landscaping choices in this area with wildlife and other conservation values in mind.